Skip to content

 Each component has specific accounting rules:

-Disputes: Standard chargebacks and disputes filed through the Visa dispute resolution process.
-Disputes resolved in the merchant’s favour before the ratio is calculated may not count, depending on timing — merchants should clarify with their acquirer how resolved disputes are treated.
+Disputes (TC15): Chargebacks and disputes filed through the Visa dispute resolution process.
+Disputes resolved through pre-dispute solutions (such as Visa RDR) are excluded, contingent on timing — merchants should clarify with their acquirer how resolved disputes are treated.

-Enumeration-flagged transactions: Visa’s network-level detection of card testing and enumeration events.
+Enumeration (tracked separately): Visa monitors card testing and enumeration under a separate enumeration ratio rather than inside the core VAMP ratio.
 Merchants cannot directly control which transactions Visa flags as enumeration, but they can reduce enumeration activity through rate limiting, CAPTCHA, velocity checks on declined authorisations, and bot detection — all of which reduce the supply of enumerable endpoints available to attackers.

-Total transactions: The denominator.
-The ratio is transaction-count-based, not volume-based — a $5 card-testing transaction and a $5,000 legitimate purchase both count as one transaction.
+Settled transactions (TC05): The denominator is the count of settled transactions (TC05).
+The ratio is transaction-count-based, not value-based — a $5 transaction and a $5,000 transaction each count as one.

 The Threshold Levels and Consequences